 Parents should note that when doing these rhyme activities the child should concentrate on the sound of the word and not on reading the word.
-These rhyme activities can be done while the child has their eyes closed or has their back to you while you read.
+These rhyme activities can be done while the child has their eyes closed or has their back to you.